Foreign citizens who want to work or to open their own

 Even though the precise requirements may differ subject to each individual’s particular circumstances, in order to obtain an entrepreneur visa, the applicant will have to provide evidence that he or she has a business address in Japan, the investment details, a business plan and proof that he or she will offer employment for local workers.

-company registration consultants in Japan can assist you with this procedure so that it will be easier to obtain.
-We can also assist you with the entire process of
+Applying for a certificate of eligibility in Japan is a complex process which takes time.
+Our company registration consultants in Japan can assist you with this procedure so that it will be easier to obtain.
+We can also assist you with the entire process of setting up a company in Japan.

 Types of working visas in Japan